 - “Every member of Dolman Law Group is fantastic!
 Professional, responsive, and very knowledgable when it comes to my legal questions.
 Highly recommend!”
 Maria Azevedo

 Holding the Right Party Accountable for Medical Malpractice

-Medical malpractice claims can be filed against any medical professional who is responsible to a patient.
+Medical malpractice claims can be filed against any medical professional who is responsible to a patient and fails to provide the accepted standard of care.
 This covers not only physicians, but also others who may be responsible for your overall health, including:

 Medical Malpractice Takes Many Forms